bprzybysz/spark/README.md

 ### Package Management

-We use Poetry for dependency management to ensure reproducible builds and isolated environments:
+We use Poetry exclusively for dependency management to ensure reproducible builds and isolated environments:

 ```bash
 # Install Poetry